alex-cova/dynamo-mapper/README.md

 # dynamo-mapper

-Generates converter classes for POJOs at compile time, using ASM.
+Generates converter classes (Java 17) for POJOs at runtime, using ASM.

 ## Features

-* Fast
+* Fast ⚡️
 * Easy to use
 * No reflection used at conversion time
 * Little memory footprint